 Beyond Your Default

-It is joyful work to find what really pops about your talent, but as your career gains momentum, this default image can become so ingrained in others’ minds as well as your own that you begin to think of yourself as only capable of this default.
+It is such a joy to discover what really pops about your talent, but as your career gains momentum, this default reputation can become so ingrained in others’ minds as well as your own that you begin to think of yourself as only capable of this default.
 As auditions and work increasingly conform to your “superpower,” it can come to eclipse other creative/casting avenues, as it is financially reinforced.

-Though it may be the source of your success it may eventually prove a limiting obstacle to further professional and artistic growth.
+Though it may be the source of your success, it may eventually prove a limiting obstacle to further professional and artistic growth.
+You may find yourself considering how to overcome your own success.

 Fortunately, for voice actors, we have greater latitude and opportunity in pushing our creative boundaries and growing our careers beyond a single form of success.
 It helps that we are not as confined by our physical appearance for our casting.

 This inner growth was also a direct result of the expanding, changing and deepening relationships in my life.
-My wife and I had started a family and I found that this was a great challenge that also yielded a strengthening of my voice and my creative possibilities.
+My wife and I had started a family and I found that this also yielded a strengthening of my voice and my creative possibilities.
+I also had a health scare a few years back that I would say also inspired me to dig deeper into life, resulting in further sources to my “artistic well.”

-Also, I began pursuing other hobbies and interests- my family history, writing, macro photography and music.
-I came to see how growing my life beyond my acting career could strengthen and deepen my abilities and energize my professional possibilities.
+I began pursuing other hobbies and interests- my family history, writing, macro photography and music.
+I came to see how growing my life beyond my acting career could strengthen and deepen my abilities and energize my professional possibilities and satisfaction.

 There is no shame in sticking with the One Thing that works.
 Anyone lucky enough to find and refine their strongest artistic talent and earn income with that should rightly be greatful and run with it.
 But keep in mind that success through your default doesn’t have to be the end of your creative or professional journey, if you are so inclined to push further.